Shelly-Ann Fraser-Pryce: 2020–2021: New coach and Tokyo Olympics

-2022–present: Fifth 100 metre world title
+2022: Fifth 100 m world title

 By 2022, the sprinting landscape had changed.
-Many of Fraser-Pryce’s contemporaries, including Usain Bolt, Carmelita Jeter, Kerron Stewart and Veronica Campbell-Brown, had retired from the sport.
-Although the U.S. men regained sprinting prominence in the post-Bolt era, Jamaica maintained its dominance in the women’s events.
-Women's sprinting also began to take centre stage in athletics due in large part to the fierce rivalry between Fraser-Pryce and Thompson-Herah, as well as the rise of flamboyant American sprinter Sha'Carri Richardson.
+Many of Fraser-Pryce's contemporaries, including Usain Bolt, Carmelita Jeter, Kerron Stewart and Veronica Campbell-Brown, had retired from the sport.
+Although the U.S. men regained sprinting prominence in the post-Bolt era, Jamaica maintained its dominance in the women's events.
+Women's sprinting also began to take centre stage in athletics due in large part to the fierce rivalry between Fraser-Pryce and Thompson-Herah, as well as the rise of American sprinter Sha'Carri Richardson.
 Fraser-Pryce and Thompson-Herah became the two fastest women alive in 2021, and their performances throughout the season reignited the conversations around Florence Griffith Joyner's long-standing 100 m and 200 m world records.

 At the beginning of the 2021 season, Fraser-Pryce stated that she was planning to retire after the Tokyo Olympics.
 However, after setting new 100 m and 200 m personal bests that year, she decided to put her retirement plans on hold.
-For 2022, the 35 year old took a more selective approach to her races due to the physical demands on her body.
+For 2022, the 35 year old was more selective with her races due to the physical demands on her body.
 She opened her season on May 7 at the Kip Keino Classic, running a world-leading 10.67 s at altitude in Nairobi, Kenya.
 It was the fastest season opener by a female sprinter in history.
-At the Prefontaine Classic at the end of May, she also won the 200 m in a season’s best 22.41 s.
+At the Prefontaine Classic at the end of May, she also won the 200 m in a season's best 22.41 s.
 On June 18, she ran her second 100 m of the season at the Meeting de Paris, equalling her 10.67 s season's best from Nairobi.
 At the Jamaican Championships in June, Fraser-Pryce won her 100 m heat in 10.70 s.
 However, she skipped the semi-final and final, having received automatic qualification for the World Championships as the defending champion.
 In the 200 m, she finished third in 22.14 s, behind Elaine Thompson-Herah (22.05 s), and Shericka Jackson (21.55 s).